-Selling, general and administrative expense for the three months ended March 31, 2015 increased \$4.8 million, or 32%, to \$20.1 million, compared to \$15.3 million for the three months ended March 31, 2014, primarily driven by higher headcount and compensation-related costs of \$3.5 million, increases in legal, accounting and other outside services costs of \$0.7 million, increases in facilities leasing costs of \$0.6 million, and increases in travel and related costs of \$0.2 million, partly offset by integration-related costs of \$0.3 million incurred in the prior year.
-These increases resulted from additional expenses to expand our worldwide commercial capabilities and support our growth, including additional expenses relating to the acquired DVS operations for the full quarter in 2015 compared to a partial quarter in the prior year.
+Selling, general and administrative expense for the three months ended March 31, 2016 increased \$5.4 million, or 27%, to \$25.5 million, compared to \$20.1 million for the three months ended March 31, 2015.
+This increase was primarily driven by continued investments in our global commercial infrastructure, including higher headcount and compensation-related costs of \$3.2 million, increased legal expenses of \$1.2 million and other outside services costs of \$0.3 million, increased facilities expenses of \$0.2 million, increased recruiting expenses of \$0.3 million, and increased marketing and tradeshow expenses of \$0.1 million.

 We expect selling, general and administrative expense to increase in future periods as we continue to grow our sales, technical support, marketing, and administrative headcount, support increased product sales, broaden our customer base, and incur additional costs to support our expanding global footprint and the overall growth in our business.